 - Project Vote Smart.
 Offers research on the backgrounds and records of political candidates and elected officials for U.S. Congress and President.
 You can find their voting records, campaign contributions, public statements, biographical data (including their work history) and evaluations of them generated by numerous competing special interest groups.
 In addition, the group tests each candidate's willingness to provide citizens with their positions on the issues they will most likely face if elected through the Political Courage Test.
 Also offers VoteEasy, a fun, interactive game that lets you compare your views with those of your National candidates.

 - National Institute on Money in State Politics.
 Reveals the influence of campaign money on state-level elections and politics in all 50 states.
 Very useful at the state level, but is not as comprehensive for more local races.
 For data on money spent in national campaigns, see the Center for Responsive Politics.

 - State Bar of Georgia.
 A professional Association in which all Georgia lawyers must be members, particularly helpful for researching judicial candidates.
-They often interview and provide attorney's opinions on those trying to become judges.
+They often interview, host debates between, and provide attorney's opinions on those trying to become judges.
 There is often a local bar association, such as the DeKalb Bar Association.
 DeKalb's association, for example, has a very helpful Newsletter.